-Peter Morgane Student Research Fellowship (only) Review Guidelines
+Student Research Fellowship (only) Review Guidelines

-The following are guidelines that the UNE COM Research & Scholarship Committee uses to evaluate the Peter Morgane Student Research Fellowship applications.
+The following are guidelines that the UNE COM Research & Scholarship and the UNE COM Student Government Association Committee uses to evaluate the student research fellowship applications.

 The studies proposed may be self-contained or a component of a larger (longitudinal) project.
 What is important is that there is a meaningful objective/outcome for the student (for example, it would not be acceptable if a student's project is to input raw data only without participating in the data collection or any data analyses) and that there is clear evidence of mentorship from the mentor (or an appropriate designee).
 Some other aspects to be considered are as follows: